 The Premium Agency Playbook: How Web Accessibility Transforms Pricing Power in a Race-to-the-Bottom Market

+The website development industry is deep in a commodity pricing crisis.
 WordPress projects that commanded $15,000 three years ago now struggle to break $8,000.
-Squarespace and Wix have convinced small businesses they don’t need agencies at all.
+Squarespace and Wix have convinced small businesses they don’t need agencies.
 Fiverr offers “professional website design” for $500.
-And your team is working harder than ever while profit margins evaporate.
+Agencies are working harder while margins evaporate.

 The Harsh Reality of Modern Agency Economics